Bullet points. They’re one of the easiest ways to break up lots of content and highlight important information.

 Ready to get started with building your own immersive 360° interaction?
 Dive into this super helpful article from Sarah Hodge for some pro tips.

 Swapping boring bullets for enticing interactions doesn’t necessarily take a lot of time—just a little creativity.
 I hope the examples I’ve shared spark your imagination and inspire you to think of new ways of presenting information.

-What’s your favorite alternative to a bulleted list?
+What’s your favorite creative alternative to a bulleted list?
 Have an inspiring e-learning example to share?
 We’d love to see it!
-Leave me a comment below, or share your ideas in our Build Better Courses forum.
+Leave me a comment below, or better yet, share your great ideas in our Building Better Courses forum.

 Subscribe to our newsletter to get the latest e-learning inspiration and insights directly in your inbox.
 You can also find us on LinkedIn and Twitter.
 And if you have questions, please share them in the comments.